robertwidfen/emoji-kbd/README.md

 - `~/.local/state/emoji-kbd/recent.txt` the recent list.
 - `~/.local/state/emoji-kbd/*.log` the log files.
-- `~/.cache/emoji-kbd/*` openmoji.csv and UnicodeData.txt "databases" and Noto font - delete these and start Emoji Kbd again to update to new versions
+- `~/.cache/emoji-kbd/*` openmoji.csv and UnicodeData.txt "databases" and Noto font - delete these and start Emoji Kbd again to update to new versions.

 # Development